0xProject/website/README.md

 ## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of the protocol.
-To report bugs within this package, please create an issue in this repository.
+We are strongly recommend that community help us make improvements and determine the future direction of the protocol.
+To report the bugs within this package, please create an issue in this repository.

 Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.